Laefy/CPP_Exercises/tests/ex1/test10-move1.md

 - changing the forward pointer of 2 to 4
 - changing the backward pointer from 4 to 2.

 The problem is that, in the end, we have only one list.
-C++ solves this problem by using *move semantics* and an *r-value reference* in the function-member `std::list::splice`.
+This is a typical case where *move semantics* and an *r-value reference* allow to expression what we want.
-It is defined as
+The function-member `std::list::splice` is defined as
 ```C++
   void splice( const_iterator pos, list&& other );
 ```